Can We Reduce Stress With Medical Marijuana? New Research Says Yes Jump to Recipe

 It’s the same mechanism our brains have used for thousands of years to make us run from danger.
 Feelings of stress and anxiety are usually triggered by an event or situation in our lives, but in modern times, it usually isn’t because we’re being chased by a saber tooth tiger.
 Typically, these feelings are triggered by unexpected changes, work, personal relationships, family, financial responsibilities, and school, among many others.
 People may feel especially stressed and overwhelmed when multiple demands are placed on them at once.

-Symptoms of Stress & Anxiety
+Symptoms of Stress and Anxiety

 Stress and anxiety can be marked by a sense of worry or fear, along with any combination of both physical and mental symptoms.
 These symptoms vary from person to person.
 Some people report having an elevated heart rate whenever they are feeling significant stress or anxiety, while others may notice that they start breathing more shallow or grinding their teeth.
 Other physical symptoms of stress and anxiety include: